-The Essential Information for Faculty of Science Students Guide (PDF, 200kB) describes and directs you to important and useful information regarding your responsibilities, code of conduct, and resources to assist you with your studies in the Faculty of Science and UTS more broadly.
+The new students information pack describes and directs you to important and useful information regarding your responsibilities, code of conduct, and resources to assist you with your studies in the Faculty of Science and UTS more broadly.
 It explains policies, processes and services that are available to assist you.

 Showing up is 80% of success

 It really helps to attend your classes, tutorials, workshops and labs.
 Not only are you likely to learn something, and maybe get marks for participation, you will meet other people with whom you can talk to about assessments, homework, and due dates.
 You may also find a group to study with or make new friends, all of which can help make your daily uni life much easier.

 UTS Online contains subject information, and most importantly, it includes information about what you need to do to pass the course and when you will need to submit each assessment item.
 You can log in with your UTS student account.